Skin, Hair & Nails

 Children and adolescents with complex vascular birthmarks are cared for in this specialized clinic led by Dr. Maria Garzon, the Director of Pediatric Dermatology at Morgan Stanley Children’s Hospital.
-Specialists in pediatric dermatology, pediatric surgery, plastic surgery, interventional radiology, hematology, oncology, medical genetics, otolaryngology, and orthopedics partner to provide the best care for our patients.
-We are known for our high standard of care and our interdisciplinary team approach to treatment.
+Learn more about our Vascular Anomalies Program.

 Pediatric Epidermolysis Bullosa (EB) Interdisciplinary Clinic

 The Interdisciplinary EB Clinic, launched in June 2007, provides comprehensive care for infants and children with EB.
 This rare group of inherited skin diseases results in lifelong fragile skin and blistering.
 A team of dermatologists, nutritionists, occupational and physical therapists and social workers work together to address concerns and provide optimal care for patients and their families affected by this group of disorders.

 Pediatric Cutaneous Oncology Clinic (PCOC)

 Our pediatric dermatologists, along with physicians from cutaneous oncology and pediatric oncology collaborate in the care of children with cutaneous T-cell lymphoma (a blood cancer affecting the skin) and other skin-related malignancies.

 Dr. Christine Lauren participates in this interdisciplinary team of pediatric clinicians and researchers who care for children with this neurocutaneous condition.